vizzuhq/vizzu-react-example/README.md

 # Getting Started with Vizzu in React

-If you're here for a description, please see the docs on (Github Pages)[https://vizzuhq.github.io/vizzu-react-example/]
+If you're here for a description, please see the docs on [Github Page](https://vizzuhq.github.io/vizzu-react-example/)

 ## Running this project on your machine